Pros & Cons of Working with Single Supplier vs Multiple Dropshipping Suppliers

 As the host of the debate, I can’t take sides and have to be neutral, right?
 Alas, I am also a seasoned drop shipper and have an opinion on just about anything.
 So here’s what I think:

-I believe in focusing on one supplier, learn its ways and master its product range.
+I believe in focusing on one supplier, learning its ways, and mastering its product range.
 Doing so will increase the probability that one can find more ways to lower his costs and build a solid rapport with the source site while offering great value to his customers.

 “When your solution is based on making incremental or horizontal progress, it means that you have competition.
 With competition, your competitors can pressure you on margins, which results in much of your profits being competed or whittled away.
 On the other hand, vertical progress is about creating something new.
 Either through patents or first mover advantage, you have the ability to capture value through high margins and achieve capital accumulation to accelerate your market dominance.”
 Steve Imke on Horizontal vs. Vertical Progress.